 Now, let’s focus on the blood sacrifice.

-Considering those definitions, we understand that blood sacrifice is a sacrifice that involves shedding of blood.
+Considering those definitions, we understand that blood sacrifice is a sacrifice that involves the shedding of blood.

 Well, blood is a “key ingredient for bringing about atonement in the biblical system” 3.